aristanetworks/avd/docs/user-manual/avd-aap.md

     ![Save registry credential](../_media/getting-started/aap-avd/save-rc-light.png#only-light)
     ![Save registry credential](../_media/getting-started/aap-avd/save-rc-dark.png#only-dark)

+    After saving the credential, return to `Execution Environments` and edit the execution environment.
+If the EE image is hosted in a private registry, select the saved credential in the `Registry credential` field and save the execution environment.
+The credential must be associated with the execution environment before AAP attempts to pull the image.

 ## Projects

 Projects in AAP are vital in setting up additional options.
 For example, we can leverage our project when defining a new inventory or reference playbooks within the project to define job workflows in AAP.